ionide/ionide.github.io/content/Editors/Code/getting_started.md

 * Visual Studio Code - it is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux created by Microsoft.
 For detailed documentation of editor, getting-started guides and more visit [official documentation](https://code.visualstudio.com/docs).

 * F# - it is a mature, open source, cross-platform, functional-first programming language.
 It empowers users and organizations to tackle complex computing problems with simple, maintainable and robust code.
-Ionide supports any version of F# >= 3.0 but we do recommend using F# 4.1.
+Ionide supports F# version 6.0.
 Detailed installation instructions can be found of F# Software foundation webpage - for [Windows](http://fsharp.org/use/windows/), [MacOS](http://fsharp.org/use/mac/), and [Linux](http://fsharp.org/use/linux/)

-* .Net Core SDK - .Net Core is lightweight, cross platform, modern implementation of .Net Framework.
+* .NET SDK - .NET is lightweight, cross platform, modern implementation of .NET Framework.
 We strongly recommend installing it since some advanced Ionide features such as debugging and project scaffolding depends on SDK and `dotnet` CLI tooling even if your application is targetting Full Framework.
-For detailed instructions on installing .Net Core visit [official step-by-step installation guide](https://www.microsoft.com/net/core)
+For detailed instructions on installing .NET visit [official step-by-step installation guide](https://dotnet.microsoft.com/download)

 * VSCode C# plugin (optional) - Ionide's debugging capabilities relies on the debugger provided by Omnisharp team.
 To get it install [C# extension from VSCode marketplace](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp)

-* MsBuild 2015 (Windows only, optional) - For old, verbose `.fsproj` files on Windows MsBuild 2015 (14.0) needs to be additionally installed.
-You can download it [here](https://www.microsoft.com/en-us/download/details.aspx?id=48159).
+* MsBuild 2022 (Windows only, optional) - For old, verbose `.fsproj` files on Windows MsBuild 2022 (17.0) needs to be additionally installed.
+You can find it in the Tools for Visual Studio 2022 section [here](https://visualstudio.microsoft.com/downloads/) or install Visual Studio 2022 itself.
 However, we highly recommend using new, SDK-based project files.

 ## Plugin installation